KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 ```

 > [!warning]
-> Cognito challenge sessions are short-lived.
-If too much time passes between `initiate-auth`, `SELECT_CHALLENGE`, and `SOFTWARE_TOKEN_MFA`, restart from Step 1 and replace `SESSION` with the new value.
+> Cognito challenge sessions are short-lived and flow-specific.
+If too much time passes, or if you mix a session from `USER_PASSWORD_AUTH` with `USER_AUTH`, restart from Step 1 and replace `SESSION` with the new value.

 ### Step 3: Choose `PASSWORD`